akmalmohtar/Independent-Set-on-a-Line-Graph/README.md

 # Independent-Set-on-a-Line-Graph
-A dynamic programming for Independent Set on a Line Graph
+A dynamic programming algorithm for Independent Set on a Line Graph